valboz/VBBinaryLensing/docs/AdvancedControl.md

 Mag = VBBL.ESPLMag(u, rho); // Magnification of a uniform source by a single lens.
 ```

-## Number of annuli in limb darkening calculation
+## Advanced contol in limb darkening

 The number of annuli used in any magnification calculation in VBBinaryLensing is reported through the property `VBBL.nannuli`.
 This can be a useful diagnostics to know how deep had to go the calculation to meet the required accuracy.